-Honestly, nobody really thinks about if a coach and a trainer are different.
+Honestly, nobody really thinks about whether a coach and a trainer are different.
 We just use the words randomly.
-If someone says coach or trainer, it feels like the same thing, someone helping in sports.
+If someone says coach or trainer, it feels like the same thing: someone helping in sports.

 But they’re not actually the same.
 There is a major difference between a coach and a trainer in sports.
-It is simply just that we do not really pay focus to what each one really does.
+It is simply that we do not really pay attention to what each one really does.
 Once you do, you can see they have different roles.

 First, Think About This…